Engee documentation

 Details

 The nominal longitudinal speed of the hub.
-LONGVL is the identifier of the TIR file.
+LONGVL – id of the TIR file.

 Dependencies

-To use this parameter, set the Resistance model parameters to Pressure and velocity dependent (Magic Formula).
+To use this parameter, set the Resistance model parameter to Pressure and velocity dependent (Magic Formula).

 Units